 Developer evangelists leverage their knowledge as the foundation for great communication.
 In other words, developer evangelists aren't just reading a sales script or a marketing pitch — they're writing the book on IT value.

-By communicating IT's messaging to upper management, developer evangelists help C-level employees make informed decisions that benefit the company.
+By communicating IT's messaging to upper management in an accessible way, developer evangelists help C-level employees make informed decisions that benefit the company.
 It's their job to vocalize the importance of adopting software or adhering to best practices in a way that non-technical employees will understand and resonate with.

-Additionally, developer evangelists need to be tech-savvy.
+Developer evangelists need to be tech-savvy.
 From cloud computing to open source coding, mobile app development, and the Internet of Things, there's no shortage of technical knowledge for developer evangelists to understand and apply in their day-to-day work.
-As a result, this role requires an ongoing interest in IT developments, breaking news to key stakeholders, and voicing potential concerns to ensure companies remain competitive.

 Now that we understand the evangelist role, let's look at some skills needed to succeed in this position.